AmanuelH24/AboutMe-/README.md

 ## Life After Collage

-After I am done with collage I am planning on working in **Web Developmet, Cyber Security or some type of SoftWare Development**.
+After I am done with college I am planning on working in **Web Development, Cyber Security, or some type of Software Development**.

 I also always liked airplanes so I might get my private pilot license.